zpconn/worldline/README.md

-# Career-as-DAG Monte Carlo
+# Worldline

-Full-stack reference app for modeling a career as a directed acyclic graph, applying strategies, and running Monte Carlo simulations to evaluate 5-year and 10-year outcomes.
+Worldline is a full-stack reference app for modeling a career as a directed acyclic graph, applying strategies, and running Monte Carlo simulations to evaluate 5-year and 10-year outcomes.

 ## Project layout